olgadk7/olgadk7.github.io/_posts/2024-11-13-eudemonia.md

 ---
-title: "My First Health Conference: Notes on a Life Well Lived at Eudemonia"
+title: "Notes on a Life Well Lived at Eudemonia"
 layout: post
 blog: true
 # posts: true